 The behavioral changes that occur when people abuse MDMA can also be life changing.
 The drug can cause people to be less inhibited and more open to risky social interactions.
 Most notably, these interactions include risky sexual behaviors.
 Studies have shown that both males and females who abuse MDMA are far more likely to engage in risky sexual behaviors, which range from having unprotected sex to sexual assault.
 The result can be trauma, pregnancy, and a higher likelihood of contracting a sexually transmitted infection (STI).

 Can You Overdose on MDMA?

 MDMA by itself rarely leads to life threatening overdoses.
-However, that does not mean that MDMA abuse cannot be fatal.
+However, that does not mean that abusing this drug cannot be fatal.
 In fact, MDMA often does lead to acute adverse health effects.
 When people take too high a dosage, they can experience high blood pressure (hypertension), faintness, panic attacks, and even loss of consciousness and seizures.
 For individuals who are already in poor health, these effects can be potentially life threatening.